Link2Sourcing Offers Six Main Categories

 Organization and Strategy

-This category includes those activities not directly related to the execution of Procurement roles but rather listing a set of activities useful for the define and setup of an optimal Procurement Organization, including governance, processes and tools definition.
+This category includes those activities not directly related to the execution of Procurement roles but rather listing a set of activities useful for the definition and setup of an optimal Procurement Organization, including governance, processes and tools definition.
 These activities, driven by a senior person, can help any company to establish (or review) a proper and effective Procurement team that will work in light of clear goals defined by the company management.
+Need expert procurement advice, or want to offer your professional services?
+Login or sign up to join the Link2Sourcing community!